Coachella `Resident Engagement Academy’ to Begin Tuesday

-“Our vision was to develop a participatory program to engage and better inform members of the community about the inner workings of our local government, and to receive their honest feedback on how we can all work together toward common goals to keep our city thriving,” Mayor Steven Hernandez last month, when the “Coachella Resident Engagement Academy” program was announced.
+“Our vision was to develop a participatory program to engage and better inform members of the community about the inner workings of our local government, and to receive their honest feedback on how we can all work together toward common goals to keep our city thriving,” Mayor Steven Hernandez said in August, when the “Coachella Resident Engagement Academy” program was announced.

-The seven-week program is set to be held Tuesdays from 6-8 p.m., starting this week, at the Coachella Library.
+The seven-week program is set for Tuesdays from 6 to 8 p.m., starting this week, at the Coachella Library.
 It was limited to 25 residents age 16 and up who applied by Sept.
 8 at coachella.org.

-The city’s Risseth Lora said residents will have the opportunity to learn a different topic each session.
-Each session will feature speakers from city staff and partners.
+City spokeswoman Risseth Lora said residents will have the opportunity to learn a different topic each session, with each featuring speakers from city staff and partners.

 Topics to be covered include functions of the city manager’s office; economic development; community health and wellness; and community engagement.